Feliks Topolski: Biography

 Feliks Topolski was born on 14 August 1907 in Warsaw, Poland.
 He studied in the Academy of Fine Arts in Warsaw, and trained as an artillery officer.
 Later he studied and worked in Italy and France, and eventually he moved to Britain in 1935 after being commissioned to record King George V's silver jubilee.
 He opened a studio near Waterloo station, which later became an exhibition and then a café-bar featuring his art.
 He married twice, first to Marian Everall and then Caryl J. Stanley.

-In 1939 the George Bernard Shaw plays In Good King Charles's Golden Days and Geneva were published with illustrations by Topolski, bringing his work to a wide audience in the UK.
+In 1939 the George Bernard Shaw plays In Good King Charles's Golden Days and Geneva were published with illustrations by Topolski, bringing his work to a wider audience in the United Kingdom.

-During the Second World War, Topolski became an official war artist and painted scenes of the Battle of Britain and other battlefields.
-In 1941, Topolski travelled to Russia alongside the men of 151 Wing RAF on board the RMS Llanstephan Castle, which was sailing to the port Archangelsk as part of Operation Benedict, a mission to provide air support in defence of the port of Murmansk.
-Topolski was travelling as an accredited War Artist for both Polish and British governments.
+During the Second World War, Topolski became an official war artist and painted scenes of the Battle of Britain and other battles.
+In 1941, he travelled to Russia alongside the men of 151 Wing RAF on board RMS Llanstephan Castle, which was sailing to the port Arkhangelsk as part of Operation Benedict, a mission to provide air support in defence of the port of Murmansk.
+He was travelling as an accredited War Artist for both Polish and British governments.
 He was also under contract to Picture Post magazine, which published many of his drawings after his return.
+At the Phillips & Powis – later Miles Aircraft – factory at Woodley Aerodrome near Reading, Berkshire, he produced a series of more than 40 sketches of wartime aircraft workers, including chief test pilot 'Tommy' Rose, and factory scenes, particularly the assembly line for the Miles Master.

 After the war he made a celebrated painting about the first meeting of the United Nations.
-In 1947 he gained British citizenship.
+In 1947, he gained British citizenship.
 His work was also part of the painting event in the art competition at the 1948 Summer Olympics.

 Topolski's experiences were initially captured in pencil and ink drawings.
 These were the first stage of his prolific Chronicles, which appeared fortnightly from 1953 to 1979, interrupted only to accommodate his exploratory investigations across the globe.
 The Chronicles communicated his art and observations to a wider audience.
 They were independently published, without advertisements or subsidies.
-Since his death in 1989 Topolski's Chronicles have retained respect as a pictorial and political record spanning nearly 30 years of world history.
+Since his death, Topolski's Chronicles have retained respect as a pictorial and political record spanning nearly 30 years of world history.
 The Chronicles contain 3,000 drawings, and were exhibited in New York City, Moscow, Cologne, Hamburg, Hawaii, Tel Aviv and serialised in the United States, Poland, Italy, Denmark and Switzerland.
 Joyce Cary wrote, it is "the most brilliant record we have of the contemporary scene as seized by a contemporary mind."